-Hurricane Michael strengthens to Category 3 as it menaces Florida
+Hurricane Michael chases Floridians to higher ground

 Scott declared a state of emergency in 35 counties, mostly encompassing rural areas known for small tourist cities, beaches, wildlife reserves and the state capital, Tallahassee.

+The last major hurricane to hit the Panhandle was Hurricane Dennis in 2005, according to hurricane center data.

+Torrential downpours and flash flooding from the storm over the weekend caused 13 deaths in Central America.

-Reporting by Devika Krishna Kumar; Additional reporting by Susan Heavey and Roberta Rampton in Washington, Gina Cherelus and Barbara Goldberg in New York, Brendan O'Brien in Milwaukee, Liz Hampton in Houston, Andrew Hay in New Mexico; editing by Bill Berkrot and Frances Kerry
+Reporting by Devika Krishna Kumar; additional reporting by Susan Heavey and Roberta Rampton in Washington, Gina Cherelus and Barbara Goldberg in New York, Brendan O'Brien in Milwaukee, Liz Hampton in Houston, Andrew Hay in New Mexico; editing by Frances Kerry and Phil Berlowitz